mednche/mednche.github.io/_posts/project/2018-05-19-ImageRecognition.md

 big-title: Convolutional Neural Networks for image recognition of a car make and model using TensorFlow.
 feature-img: "/images/project/car.png"
 thumbnail: "/images/project/thumbs/car.png"
-tags: [deep learning, neural network, convolution, image recognition, tensorflow]
+tags: [python, deep learning, neural networks, CNN, image recognition]
 teaser: Application of convolutional neural networks for image recognition of a car make and model using TensorFlow.

 ---